Bosaso: History

-Historically, Bosaso has been a Dishiishe Darod stronghold.
+For centuries the city was among the areas ruled by Dishiishe clan. later forming a part of Italian Somaliland.
+The town would eventually be administered through the official Bari region in the post-independence period.

+Bosaso's population is estimated at 700,000 residents.
+It is the third largest city in Somalia after Mogadishu and Hargeisa.
+While Bosaso is a melting pot, with residents hailing from all the major clans of Somalia, most of its population is from the Harti confederation of Darod sub-clans.

+Bosaso was previously known as Bandar Qasim, a name derived from a local trader of the same name who is said to have first settled in the area during the 14th century.
+It is believed that Qasim's favourite camel was called Boosaas, from which derived the current name of the town.
+The town was thus first called Bandar Qassim after its founder ("Qasim's town"), then later dubbed Bosaso after its founder's trusted camel.
+Historically, Bosaso has been a Harti stronghold, and evolved as a coastal town.

 Near Bosaso, at the end of the Baalade valley, lies a 2 to 3 km earthwork.
 Local tradition recounts that the massive embankment marks the grave of a community matriarch.
 It is the largest such structure in the wider Horn region.

-Since centuries the city was among the areas ruled by the Dishiishe clan.
-Later forming a part of Italian Somaliland, Bosaso was represented in the parliament of the succeeding Trust Territory of Somalia by the MPs Ugas Yasin Ugas Abdurahman and Haji Bashir Ismail Yusuf.
-The town would eventually be administered through the official Bari region in the post-independence period.

-Barkhad Ali Salah served as first mayor of the town.

 Geography

 Location and habitat

 Bosaso is situated in northeastern Somalia, on the Gulf of Aden coast.
 Nearby settlements include to the east Rehiss (2.0 nmi), to the northeast Marero (7.5 nmi), to the west Baalade (1.9 nmi), to the southwest Laas Geel (8.8 nmi), to the south Lasgoriga (11.2 nmi), and to the southeast El Dhurre (19.5 nmi).
 The largest cities in the country most proximate to Bosaso are Erigavo (212 km), Burao (442 km), and Berbera (465 km).
 Shimbiris, the highest peak in Somalia, is located some 220 km to the southwest in the Cal Madow mountain range.

 In June 2014, the Puntland government launched a new tree-planting campaign in the state, with the regional Ministry of Environment, Wildlife and Tourism slated to plant 25,000 trees by the end of the year.
 Bosaso is among the seven cities and towns earmarked for the reforestation initiative, which also include Garowe, Qardho, Dhahar, Buuhoodle, Baran and Galkayo.
 The campaign is part of a broader partnership between the Puntland authorities and EU to set up various environmental protection measures in the region, with the aim of promoting reforestation and afforestation.